louisbichard/notes/Revision/Entrepreneurship and innovation/notes/failure.md

 * Distributors put their prices up

 ##Case studies of failure

-###3M - Six Sigma
-* Designed to eliminate wastage
-* Some found it too rigid and restrictive

 ##Failure in SME's
 * 65% of SME's have not conceptualised a vision or strategy.